dagster-io/dagster-cloud-hybrid-quickstart/README.md

 <img width="994" alt="Screen Shot 2022-08-08 at 9 05 42 PM" src="https://user-images.githubusercontent.com/10215173/183562102-ae66b893-5ecf-4009-b5b2-2bc63c4714ab.png">

-## Step 4.
+## Step 5.
 Verify builds are successful

-At this point, the workflow run should complete successfully.
+At this point, the workflow run should complete successfully and you should see the `example_location` in https://dagster.cloud.
 If builds are failing, ensure that your secrets are properly set up the workflow properly sets up Docker regsitry access.

 <img width="993" alt="Screen Shot 2022-08-08 at 9 07 25 PM" src="https://user-images.githubusercontent.com/10215173/183562119-90375ca1-c119-4154-8e30-8b85916628b8.png">

 # Add or modify code locations